bobllor/macdeploy/README.md

 ### Prerequisites

 The server must **run on a macOS, Unix, or Linux** operating system.
-Windows is not supported (WSL is fine).
+Windows is not supported, but WSL is supported.

 Below are the tools and software required on the server before starting the deployment process.
 - `Go`